 Though the retainer aspect of concierge medicine is new, paying a doctor directly for his services is nothing new at all.
 Before the advent of Medicare in the mid 1960s and before HMOs, PPOs and every other kind of “O”, patients paid doctors directly for their care.
 By creating this massive bureaucracy, patients have lost the ability to simply call their doctor and get immediate medical care.
 Doctors have been forced to run from room-to-room, often seeing 30 patients per day, spending precious little time with each.
 Most physicians have no time to advocate for their patients.
 They have become the unwitting financial advocates for insurance companies, their CEOs and their stockholders.
 Concierge medicine restores order to the doctor-patient relationship by removing the financial interests of the middleman.

 The overwhelming benefits of concierge medicine can be summed up in a single word: TIME.
 There is time for the doctor to listen to the patient; time to delve into complex medical problems; time to do meaningful preventative care.
 Concierge doctors also serve the important role of patient advocate during a medical crisis, helping people negotiate through our broken medical system when they become ill.
 When necessary, they can find the best specialists to meet your needs.
 At 2 o’clock in the morning when you develop chest pain, there is a familiar voice at the end of the telephone.
-The concierge physician also becomes the captain of your medical ship, providing continuity of care, from the office, to the hospital, to the medical intensive care unit, to your home.
+The concierge physician also becomes the captain of your medical ship, providing continuity of care, from the office to your home.
 In short, the concierge physician is a modern-day Marcus Welby.
 Not some old codger with a reflex hammer and a nice bedside manner, but a modern professional, with the time and skills to help you when you need it most.